ORNUA MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT FINANCIAL YEAR ENDED 26 DECEMBER 2020

 In addition, for all our UK entities, we are now conducting ongoing 24/7 compliance screening of all their counterparties.
 The ongoing compliance screening is to be rolled out group-wide over the next 2 years.

 7.2 The Ornua Group Code of Business Conduct and Ethics

 The Ornua Group code on Business Conduct and Ethics sets out the Group’s commitment to acting ethically and with integrity towards our employees and in all our business relations.
 The code applies to the Ornua Group and includes all subsidiaries, business units, functional operations, and all employees whether permanent or temporary, as well as contractor or agency staff.

 7.3 Equal Opportunities Policy and a Dignity at Work policy

 Ornua also implements an Equal Opportunities Policy and a Dignity at Work Policy.
 These policies are evidence of Ornua’s commitment to fair employment practices and equality of opportunity for all current and potential employees, by promoting a work environment free from discrimination, intimidation, or harassment.

 7.4 Ornua Group Whistle Blower Policy

-Ornua has an open-door policy that gives employees the freedom to approach any member of management with ethical questions or concerns without fear of retaliation thus to enable all individuals to voice concerns in a responsible and effective manner.
+Ornua has a Group Whistle Blower Policy which has an open-door policy that gives employees the freedom to approach any member of management with ethical questions or concerns without fear of retaliation thus to enable all individuals to voice concerns in a responsible and effective manner.
 In addition, Ornua uses a third party external global reporting service provider, which maintains employee anonymity, should the employee request it.
-We have a clear policy of non-retaliation against any person who raises such a concern and we investigate all concerns raised.
+We have a clear policy of non-retaliation against any person who raises such a concern, and we investigate all concerns raised.

-8.1 Ornua ensures that all of its policies are available online to employees.
+8.1 Ornua ensures that all its policies are available online to employees.